Low Energy Neurofeedback System

-Each client’s EEG signals are unique to them and constantly changing.
-The LENS measures these ever changing signals of the client, and matches the treatment to the client’s own physiological (neurological) fingerprint.
+Each client’s brainwave signals are unique to them and constantly changing.
+LENS measures these ever changing signals of the client, and matches the treatment to the client’s own physiological (neurological) fingerprint.

 Sensors are applied to the scalp to listen in on brainwave activity.
 The signal is processed by the computer, and information is extracted about certain key brainwave frequencies.
 Through a patented process, this information is brought back to the client down the sensor wires to the person’s skin.
 The results are reduction and/or elimination of the symptoms which previously interfered with the client’s quality of life.
 The sessions are brief (usually 3-5 minutes), gentle (usually the client feels nothing during the session), and the changes are lasting with some exceptions: with symptoms of progressive conditions such as Parkinson’s and MS, the treatment needs to be ongoing to sustain the improvement.

 Do the results of LENS last?

 If the problem being addressed is one of brain dysregulation, then the answer is yes, and that covers a lot of ground.
 Neurofeedback involves learning by the brain and if that brings order out of disorder, the brain will continue to use its new capabilities, and thus reinforce them.